VishalLakshmiNarayanan/Tail-Risk-Analysis/README.md

 <h3>A Risk-Aware Ensemble Framework for Predicting Catastrophic Insurance Losses</h3>

 <p>
-Predicting average losses is easy—forecasting the <b>catastrophic</b> ones is what keeps insurers up at night.
+Predicting average losses is easy forecasting the <b>catastrophic</b> ones is what keeps insurers up at night.
 Tail Risk Management introduces a modern, risk-sensitive modeling pipeline that goes beyond MSE to focus on heavy-tailed claim behavior using <b>Loss-at-Risk (LaR)</b>, <b>CVaR</b>, and a <b>Tail-Aware Meta-Ensemble</b>.
 </p>